“When I started counting my blessings, my whole life turned around.” Willie Nelson

 Taking that research one step further, a recent brain scanning study published in the NeuroImage journal revealed that practicing gratitude can physically change the brain.
 Researchers found that participants who completed several gratitude tasks had distinct neural activity in parts of the brain associated with emotion and empathy, suggesting that gratitude itself is a very unique emotion.
 The study also affirmed that the more one practices gratitude, the more likely the brain will default to that emotion.

 The other noteworthy effect that gratitude has on our lives is a profound desire to pay it forward.
 As Professor Emmons describes, gratitude can be motivating.
 “Gratitude serves as the link between giving and receiving.
 It moves recipients to share and increase the very good they have received.”
 For example, grateful patients often donate time or money to a hospital after life-saving treatment.

-I found myself in that situation thirteen years ago after undergoing treatment for cancer.
+I found myself in that situation fifteen years ago after undergoing treatment for cancer.
 When it was finished, I felt an overwhelming sense of gratitude for everything and everyone – for every nurse who cared for me, for every friend who dropped off a casserole and for every sunset I was lucky enough to witness.
 I started volunteering to give back and made a commitment to live with gratitude every day.
 It changed my life in more ways than I could articulate in this blog.

 So how does one begin to cultivate gratitude?
 Let’s look at some easy ways to get started:

 Keep a gratitude journal.
 The journal is simply a way to appreciate what you have rather than what you have not.
 Emmons suggests writing down 5 things you’re grateful for every week.
 This practice only takes a few minutes and Emmons said it can help guard against taking things for granted.